ocaml/ocaml.org/data/problems/070A_create_mtree.md

 ---
-title: Tree construction from a node string
+title: Tree Construction From a Node String
 number: "70A"
 difficulty: intermediate
 tags: [ "multiway-tree" ]